Azure/azure-quickstart-templates/101-vm-linux-DSVM/GettingStarted.md

 - *resourceGroup:* The Resource Group that will have your deployment.
 We go in detail in the next section.

-- *cpu-gpu:* Choose between cpu or gpu based virtual machine.
+- *cpu-gpu:* Choose between CPU or GPU based virtual machine.

 Let's rock with the Deployment.